Riverscapes/pyBRAT/docs/Documentation/Documentation by Version/Outputs/WorkingWithBRATv3XOutputs.md

 - **Potential Risk Areas (`oPBRC_UI`)** identifies areas -- streams that are close to human infrastructure or high land use intensity and where the capacity model estimates that beavers can build dams.
 The layer/map is called ‘areas beavers can build dams, but could be undesirable’ and is broken out into: "Considerable Risk", "Some Risk", "Minor Risk", and "Negligible Risk".
 The following color scheme is used to illustrate these distinctions:

   ![Legend BRAT Management Areas Beavers Can Build Dams, but Could Be Undesirable]({{ site.baseurl }}/assets/images/Anthropogenic_Risk.png){: width="300" height="300"}

+  The field `oPBRC_UI` is calculated based on the following criteria:

+  - Considerable Risk is for streams where the model detects that beaver dams are Frequent (`oCC_EX` > 15), and yet the land is highly used (`iPC_LU` > 0.6), or the stream is within  30 meters of some form of infrastructure, whether that's roads, canals, or railroads (`oPC_Dist` < 30).

 - **Restoration or Conservation Opportunities (`oPCRC_CR`)** identifies opportunities where low-risk restoration and conservation opportunities exist for using beaver in stream conservation and restoration.
 This management output consists of the following categories: i) ‘easiest - low